Convex pentagonal monotiles in the 15 Type families

 In this section, we consider convex pentagonal monotiles that require the use of reflected tiles during the tiling generation process.
 However, in this discussion, convex pentagons with line symmetry are excluded because they do not have a distinction between their anterior and posterior (reflected) sides.

 As mentioned in Section~\ref{section2}, convex pentagonal monotiles in $T_{1}$, $T_{3}$, $T_{4}$, $T_{5}$, or $T_{6}$ can generate tilings without the use of reflected tiles.
 Considering the Venn diagram in Figure~\ref{fig03} and the list in Figure~\ref{fig04}, convex pentagonal monotiles that are not contained in $T_{1}$, $T_{3}$, $T_{4}$, $T_{5}$, or $T_{6}$ correspond to convex pentagonal monotiles belonging only to the Type 2 family, convex pentagonal monotiles belonging to the Types 7--12 families that are not contained in $T_{1}$, and convex pentagonal monotiles belonging to the Types 13--15 families\footnote{ The convex pentagons contained in the intersections ``$T_{2} \cap T_{7}$, $T_{2} \cap T_{8}$, and $T_{2} \cap T_{9}$" in Figures~\ref{fig03} and \ref{fig04} correspond to convex pentagonal monotiles belonging to the Types 7--12 families that are not contained in $T_{1}$.
 The convex pentagons in the other intersections correspond to convex pentagonal monotiles in $T_{1}$, $T_{3}$, $T_{4}$, $T_{5}$, or $T_{6}$.
 Note that the equilateral convex pentagonal monotile in $T_{2} \cap T_{8}$ is excluded because this convex pentagon exhibits line symmetry (see Figure~\ref{fig04}). }.
 Among these, because each convex pentagonal monotile in the Types 14 and 15 families has a fixed shape and can only generate the specific tilings of each type shown in Figure~\ref{fig01}, it is evident that they cannot generate tilings without the use of reflected tiles.
 In contrast, it currently appears unclear whether all convex pentagonal monotiles without line symmetry in the remaining cases can generate tilings without the use of reflected tiles.
-Here, let $T_{only - 2}$ denote the set of convex pentagonal monotiles belonging only to the Type 2 family, and let $T_{7to13}$ denote the set of convex pentagonal monotiles belonging to the Type 7--13 families.
+Here, let $T_{only - 2}$ denote the set of convex pentagonal monotiles belonging only to the Type 2 family, and let $T_{7to13}$ denote the set of convex pentagonal monotiles belonging to the Types 7--13 families.
 Then, the set of the above ``remaining cases" can be expressed as $T_{only - 2} \cup \bigl( T_{7to13} \cap T_{1}^{C} \bigr)$.
+Note that $T_{x}^{C}$ denotes the complement of $T_{x}$ (the set of convex pentagonal monotiles not belonging to the Type $x$ family).

 As described in \ref{appA}, the shape of convex pentagonal monotiles belonging to the Type 7 family can be modified by adjusting the remaining degrees of freedom.
 Consequently, it can be observed that cases exist in which the sum of certain interior angles equals $360^ \circ $, in addition to the angle relationships ``$2B + A = 360^ \circ ,\;2E + C = 360^ \circ ,\;2D + A + C = 360^ \circ $" that are derived from the tile conditions of Type 7 in Figure~\ref{fig01}.
 For example, the convex pentagonal monotiles in $T_{2} \cap T_{7}$ shown in Figure~\ref{fig04} represent such cases.
 Clearly, these monotiles can form the representative tilings of Types 2 and 7, both of which require the use of reflected tiles.
 However, it remains unclear whether they can generate other tiling patterns, and if so, whether such patterns would also require the use of reflected tiles.